Registering and naming your baby

 Who should register the birth?

-For married couples either parent can register the birth on their own.
-However, in the case of a child born to an unmarried couple, the name of the father may only be recorded in the entry of birth if both parents attend and sign the registration together or a declaration of paternity is produced.
+In the case of a child born to an unmarried couple, the name of the father may only be recorded in the entry of birth if both parents are there to sign the registration together or a declaration of paternity is produced.

-An unmarried father who registers the birth of his child jointly with the child's natural mother, and has his name recorded on the birth registration form, will for children born on or after 15 April 2002, acquire parental responsibilities.
+An unmarried father who registers the birth of his child jointly with the child's natural mother, and has his name recorded on the birth registration form, acquires parental responsibilities for children born on or after 15 April 2002.

 The following people may also register the birth: